 André de Chapuiset Le Merle (1898–1966) was born at Beau Champ Sugar Estate in Mauritius.
 He worked on a sugar estate called Bénarès, in the south of Mauritius, and later on an estate at Vallon, Ferney.
 He was a member of the Society of History of Mauritius.

-The Library purchased the Mauritius Collection through an English dealer, E.M.
-Lawson & Co., in 1968.
-The owner was the wife of Le Merle.
+The Library purchased the Mauritius Collection in 1968 John Lawson of the English antiquarian booksellers, E.M.
+Lawson & Co.
+The owner was the widow of La Merle.

 The Mauritius Collection contains about 2100 books, pamphlets, government publications, reprints from scientific journals, tourist booklets, magazines and other works published over three centuries.
 Most of the works are in French or English, but there are also a few items in Mauritian Creole, including catechisms, gospels and an edition of François Chrestien’s book of fables, Les essais d’un bobre africain (1831), written in both Creole and French.